 During Organ Donation Week SCAS is supporting NHS Blood and Transplant and urging people to talk to their families about organ donation to increase the number of people whose lives can be saved or transformed by an organ transplant.

-Next year, the law around organ donation is changing in England.
+The law around organ donation is changing in England.
 From spring 2020, all adults in England will be considered as having agreed to donate their organs when they die unless they record a decision not to donate or are in one of the excluded groups.

 Even after the law has changed, families will continue to be approached before organ donation goes ahead.
 Knowing what their relative wanted, helps families support their decision at a difficult time.